 Transporting marijuana into Iceland is also illegal.
-Travelers caught bringing the drug into the country can be given months of jail time, or even years if they are smuggling a large amount of the drug.
+Travelers caught bringing the drug into the country can be given months of jail time, or even years if they are smuggling a large amount.

 Customs officials in Iceland are vigilant about looking for marijuana in the suitcases of travelers entering the country.
 Any marijuana found on an individual when they pass through customs will be confiscated by the Icelandic customs officials, and the police will be called.

-When it comes to enforcing marijuana laws, such as in local clubs in Reykjavik, the Icelandic police are themselves subject to constraints.
+When it comes to enforcing marijuana laws, the Icelandic police are themselves subject to constraints.
 Icelandic police officers do not have a general power to stop and search anyone that they like.
 The police in this country can only search people whom they reasonably deem to be suspicious.

-It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug related offenses.
-However, the fact that individuals continue to be arrested for marijuana offenses indicates that there is a culture of producing and consuming this drug within Iceland.
+It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug-related offenses.
+However, the fact that individuals continue to be arrested for marijuana possession indicates that there is a culture of producing and consuming it within Iceland.

 Please note that the article shown above includes information about cannabis cultivation, drug laws, recreational use of marijuana, medical uses for marijuana, and other topics that readers may find offensive.
 The content is for educational or research purposes only and drug use is not condoned by this site.